havrak/dmenu/README.md

-# Luke's dmenu
+# Krystof's dmenu

 Extra stuff added to vanilla dmenu:

-- reads Xresources (ergo pywal compatible)
+- reads Xresources (ergo pywal compatible), not turned on by default
 - alpha patch, which importantly allows this build to be embedded in transparent st
 - can view color characters like emoji (libxft-bgra is required for this reason)
 - `-P` for password mode: hide user imput
 - `-r` to reject non-matching input
-- dmenu options are mouse clickable
+- line height can be changed

 ## Installation